MatroseN/Thesis_project_2021/README.md

 # Bachelor Thesis Project 2020

-## Git structure
-Directory called "Main" contains all the Python files needed to train the models used in the study.
-"Data" contains the data gathered during training and analysis.

 ## Project dependencies
 * This project requires the following modules that are listed in the [following file](https://github.com/a17drama/Thesis_Project_2020/blob/master/Main/dependencies.txt).
 * [Tensorflow GPU installation guide](https://www.tensorflow.org/install/gpu) (Fetched: 2020-02-24)